agile-data-engine/ade-file-notifier-reference/cloud_resources/azure/README.md

 1. Run the Terraform deployment per environment as instructed in [terraform/README.md](terraform/README.md).

 2. Deploy the Function App with Azure CLI as instructed in [terraform/README.md](terraform/README.md).

+## Known issues

+The Function App resource deployment in the [function_app_flex](terraform/modules/function_app_flex/) module adds unwanted app setting "AzureWebJobsStorage" automatically.
+As a workaround, this setting is then removed by an Azure CLI command run in a null_resource.
+Currently the setting cannot be properly suppressed in the Terraform configuration, therefore this workaround was added.
+AzureWebJobsStorage prevents the Function App from connecting to the storage account as shared key authentication is disabled and managed identity is used instead.
+Make sure the setting is not added when making changes to the Function App.